adrien0598/evolutionT7/README.md

 # Overview
-Code for analysis of the NGS data use in <link>.
+Code for analysis of the NGS data used in <link>.
 Contain processing, variant calling and analysis.

 # Data availability